Monviech/os-caddy-plugin/README.md

 - `DynDns IP Version`: Leave on None to set IPv4 A-Records and IPv6 AAAA-Records.
 Select "Ipv4 only" for setting A-Records.
 Select "IPv6 only" for setting AAAA-Records.
 - `DynDns TTL`: Set the TTL (time to live) for DNS Records.
 The default is 1 hour.
 Can be a number between 1 to 24 hours.

-##### Tab Reverse Proxy - Domains:
+## Tab Reverse Proxy - Domains:
 - Press `+` to create a new Reverse Proxy Domain
 - `Enable` this new entry
 - `Reverse Proxy Domain`: Can either be a domain name or an IP address.
-If a domain name is chosen, Caddy will automatically try to get an ACME certificate, and the header will be automatically passed to the `Handle` Server in the backend.
+If a domain name is chosen, Caddy will automatically try to get an ACME certificate, and the header will be automatically passed to the Server in the backend.
 - `Reverse Proxy Port`: Should be the port the OPNsense will listen on.
 Don't forget to create Firewall rules that allow traffic to this port on `WAN` or `LAN` to `This Firewall`.
 You can leave this empty if you want to use the default ports of Caddy (`80` and `443`) with automatic redirection from HTTP to HTTPS.
 - `Access List`: Restrict the access to this domain to a list of IP addresses you define in the `Access` Tab.
 This doesn't influence the Let's Encrypt certificate generation, so you can be as restrictive as you want here.
 - `Basic Auth`: Restrict the access to this domain to one or multiple users you define in the `Access` Tab.
 This doesn't influence the Let's Encrypt certificate generation, so you can be as restrictive as you want here.